zer0problem/zer0problem/_posts/2024-06-02-portals-with-light-propagation.markdown

 The source code of the modified Godot fork can be found [here](https://github.com/zer0problem/godot).
 It also includes some changes I've made for different portal related reasons than mentioned here.

-If you have feedback or comments about this post, you can reach me on twitter [@IsraelssonTommi](http://twitter.com/IsraelssonTommi)
+If you have feedback or comments about this post, you can reach me on bluesky [ToriWithI](https://bsky.app/profile/toriwithi.bsky.social)